Sugar cookies are buttery, soft, and oh so tasty. They are great for all occasions, birthdays, weddings, and are well-liked by everybody.

 Once your cookies are made, you can store them in an airtight container in the freezer for three months or in the fridge for up to five days before decorating them with frosting.

 Airtight plastic containers are best for storing cookies.
-If you don’t have them, you can also store your cookies in a freezer safe ziploc bag.
+If you don’t have them, you can also store your cookies in a freezer-safe ziplock bag.

 It is better to freeze your cookie dough than to directly freeze baked cookies.
 Your cookie dough will stay fresh in the freezer.
 Once thawed and baked, you will get perfectly fresh results.